dankamongmen/notcurses/USAGE.md

 // Remove the specified styles from the ncplane's existing spec. void ncplane_styles_off(struct ncplane* n, unsigned stylebits);

-// Return the current styling for this ncplane. unsigned ncplane_styles(const struct ncplane* n);

 // Set the ncplane's base cell to this cell.
 It will be used for purposes of
 // rendering anywhere that the ncplane's gcluster is 0.
 Erasing the ncplane
 // does not reset the base cell; this function must be called with a zero 'c'.